KokaKiwi/rust-highlight/README.md

 Travis: [![Build Status](https://travis-ci.org/KokaKiwi/rust-highlight.svg?branch=master)](https://travis-ci.org/KokaKiwi/rust-highlight)

-rust-highlight is small Rust tool you can use to get highlighted Rust code in HTML, JSON, or any other implemented backend.
+rust-highlight is small Rust tool you can use to get highlighted Rust code in HTML, LaTeX, or any other implemented backend.
-Actually, the implemented backends are HTML and JSON.
+Actually, the implemented backends are HTML, LaTeX and JSON.

 Installation
 ------------